hyperledger/besu-docs/docs/public-networks/how-to/bonsai-limit-trie-logs.md

 :::caution

 The following commands are examples.
-Before executing these example commands on your node, m,modify them to apply to your node's configuration.
+Before executing these example commands on your node, modify them to apply to your node's configuration.

 :::